dbos-inc/dbos-docs/docs/tutorials/openapi-tutorial.md

 This will download a zip file containing a TypeScript package with the code generated from the OpenAPI definition.

 The typescript-axios Swagger generator generates a full TypeScript package that supports `npm install` and `npm run build`.
-Typically, you would incorporate the generated code into an existing client projects that needs to call into the Operon application.
+Typically, you would incorporate the generated code into an existing client projects that needs to call into the Operon project.

 Here is some example code using the typescript-axios Swagger generator and the OpenAPI definition for the [E-Commerce Demo Shop Operon application](https://github.com/dbos-inc/operon-demo-apps/tree/main/e-commerce/shop-backend).